mindgruve/gordo-proxy/README.md

 ## Architecture
 Gordo splits the responsibilities of buisness logic and database mapping:
-- First doctrine entity which contains your entity data. (the data transfer object).
+- First doctrine data object. (the data transfer object).
-- A second object which acts as a proxy to your entity, and includes all your business logic. (the business domain model).
+- A second object which acts as a proxy to your data object, and includes all your business logic. (the business domain model).
 - A factory class that allows you to configure and inject dependencies to your proxy object.
 - When you have object associations (one-to-one, many-to-one) these will also be transformed into proxy objects.
-- Event listeners are registeres for the setters/getters on you proxy object and syncs the data back to your entity.
+- Event listeners are registeres for the setters/getters on you proxy object and syncs the data back to your data object.

 To Summarize:

-        With Gordo, create your Proxy object and interact with it as if it were the original entity.
+        With Gordo, create your Proxy object and interact with it as if it were the original data object.

 ## Quick Start - Creating a proxy
-Say we have a User entity, and we want to inject a dependency.
+Say we have a User data object, and we want to inject a dependency.

-1. Your entity might look like....
+1. Your doctrine entity might look like....

         namespace Gordo\Example;